 To see New York from the water is a unique experience, avoiding traffic problems and giving an up-close view of sites such as the Statue of Liberty and the Manhattan skyline at night.
 Circle Line Downtown coupons are available, and they are worth every cent as the company offers a number of different types of tours to choose from, including eco-tours and history tours.

 New York is the tourism capital of the USA, and it’s no surprise that there are thousands of things to do.
 Even better, a lot of these activities are either very cheap, or totally free.
-Grab TONY, the local nickname for the Time Out New York magazine, before the day’s events are planned.
-It’s a free publication that has an awesome section featuring more than 100 free things to do in the city.
+Grab “TONY” — the local nickname for the Time Out New York magazine — before the day’s events are planned.
+It’s a free publication that has an awesome section featuring more than 100 free things to do in New York City.
 This is an excellent way to research exciting activities, from art gallery openings to being an extra in a movie scene.
 How very New York.

 Photo Credit: Kev Gilmour